 The views and opinions expressed are those of the author and do not necessarily represent the views or opinions of EAB.

-- Eliminate non-value-added steps that are burdening our already-strained staff resources
+- Eliminate non-value-added steps that are burdening our staff resources that are currently strained.

 Within this map, using swim lanes, we found that the clear/smooth path was 111 steps.
-Within those 111 steps, we identified 17 potential errors or roadblocks and only 11 value-added steps.
-This request-to-fill is sent through 10 different approvals, including a budget designee four times.
+Within those 111 steps, we identified 17 potential errors or roadblocks and only 11 value added steps.
+This request to fill is sent through 10 different approvals, including a budget designee 4 times.
 My solution to this project, which is outlined more thoroughly in our HR Strategic Alignment Strategic Plan, is to create a more efficient process to reduce steps, time, redundancies, and errors in filling vacant positions.
 This solution will:

 - Streamline the approval process